Apaczer/commander/README.md

 # DinguxCommander

-DinguxCommander is a file manager for RetroFW.
+DinguxCommander is a file manager for MiyooCFW.
 It uses two vertical panels side by side, one being the source and the other the destination, like many 'commander-style' file managers such as Norton Commander or Midnight Commander.